hugsy/gef/docs/testing.md

 ```

 By default, `pre-commit` will use git hook to run the validation checks after each commit but you
-can modify this behavior as wanted or even run it manually
+can modify this behavior as desired or even run it manually

 ```console
 pre-commit run --all-files
 ```

-By default, `pre-commit` will report and attempt to fix the code to match what is being currently
+By default, `pre-commit` will report and attempt to fix the code to match what the coding style
 defined with GEF.